Voter Backing for Jan. 6 Panel Ticks Up After Prime-Time Hearing

 The latest Morning Consult/Politico survey was conducted June 10-12, 2022, among a representative sample of 2,005 registered U.S. voters, with an unweighted margin of error of plus or minus 2 percentage points.

-Cameron Easley is Morning Consult’s lead analyst for U.S. politics.
-Prior to moving into his current role, he led Morning Consult's editorial coverage of U.S. politics and elections from 2016 through 2022.
+Cameron Easley is Morning Consult’s head of U.S. Political Analysis.
+He has led Morning Consult's coverage of U.S. politics and elections since 2016, and his work has appeared in The New York Times, The Wall Street Journal, The Washington Post, Politico, Axios, FiveThirtyEight and on Fox News, CNN and MSNBC.
 Cameron joined Morning Consult from Roll Call, where he was managing editor.
 He graduated from the University of North Carolina at Chapel Hill.
 Follow him on Twitter @cameron_easley.
 Interested in connecting with Cameron to discuss his analysis or for a media engagement or speaking opportunity?
 Email [email protected].